 - TIP Applying antiperspirant/deodorant right after shaving may cause some stinging.
 It is best to wait 30 minutes after shaving before applying antiperspirant/deodorant.
-To avoid this wait, you may want to shave in the evening and apply your antiperspirant/deodorant in the morning after washing. - TIP Ch de

-Choose the form you prefer.
+To avoid this wait, you may want to shave in the evening and apply your antiperspirant/deodorant in the morning after washing. - Choose the form you prefer.
 Antiperspirants/ deodorants can be found in these forms: solid, roll-on, aerosol spray, and soft solid.
-Most teens prefer solid forms because they go on fast and dry.
+Most teens - roll-on, aerosol spray, and soft solid.
+Most teens prefer solid forms because they go on fast and dry. - TIP